bane-labs/zk-dkg/neo-x-mpc.md

     vi) Upload the output file, and publish its download URL and challenge hash.

-3. After all contributors participant the MPC, anyone can use `go run mpccmd.go seal --batch <size> --srsfile <filepath> --phase2file <filepath> --contract <filepath> --provingkey <filepath> --verifyingkey <filepath> --r1cs <filepath>` to output the contract verifiers we will use for Neo X.
+3. After all contributors participant the MPC, anyone can use `go run mpccmd.go seal --batch <size> --srsfile <filepath> --phase2file <filepath> --beacon <string> --contract <filepath> --provingkey <filepath> --verifyingkey <filepath> --r1cs <filepath>` to output the contract verifiers we will use for Neo X.

 ## File Upload/Download